HIPAA Joint Notice for BJC HealthCare (English)

 Inspecting and Obtaining Copies of Your Health Information

-You may ask to look at and obtain a copy of your health information.
-You must make your request in writing to the Medical Records Department (or another designated department) that maintains your health information.
+You may ask to look at and/or obtain a copy of your health information.
+You must make your request, in writing, to the medical records department (or another designated department) that maintains your health information.
 For instance, if you would like to view your records from your surgery at a BJC

 We may charge a fee for copying or preparing a summary of requested health information.
-We will generally respond to your request for health information within 30 days of receiving your request, unless your health information is not readily accessible, or the information is maintained in an off-site storage location.
+We will generally respond to your request for health information within 30 days of receiving your request unless your health information is not readily accessible or the information is maintained in an off-site storage location.

 Requesting a Change in Your Health Information